atom-haskell-archive/haskell-ghc-mod/README.md

 `ghc-modi` by setting `enableGhcModi` to `false` (or uncheck tick in settings).
 This will be slower, but may work better on some configurations.

+If you are on OSX, or have ghc installed with non-standard prefix, you may also consider adding path to directory containing ghc/ghci executable to `additionalPathDirectories` configuration option.
+It is a comma-separated list of directories that will be added to your search path when invoking ghc-mod.
+For example, if you have ghc installed to `/usr/local`, then you would add `/usr/local/bin` to `additionalPathDirectories`.

+On OSX, if you start Atom from Finder or with desktop icon, it doesn't inherit environment variables specified in your user shell (in `.profile`, `.bashrc`, etc).
+You can copy `PATH` settings from your shell to `additionalPathDirectories`, if you'd like to run Atom in this way.

 ## Service-hub API

 Since 0.6.0, haskell-ghc-mod provides two services, namely `haskell-ide-backend`